daryllxd/lifelong-learning/self-improvement/rework.md

 We're in a service economy now.
 Service businesses (e.g., consultants, software companies, wedding planners, graphic designers, and hundreds of others) don't require much to get going.
 If you're running a business like that, avoid outside funding.

 In fact, no matter what kind of business you're starting, take on as little outside cash as you can.
 Spending other people's money may sound great, but there's a noose attached.
-Here's why:You give up control.
+Here's why: You give up control.
 When you turn to outsiders for funding, you have to answer to them too.
 That's fine at first, when everyone agrees.
 But what happens down the road?
 Are you starting your own business to take orders from someone else?
 Raise money and that's what you'll wind up doing.
 "Cashing out" begins to trump building a quality business.

 Spending other people's money is addictive.
 There's nothing easier than spending other people's money.
 But then you run out and need to go back for more.
 And every time you go back, they take more of your company.
 It's usually a bad deal.
 When you're just beginning, you have no leverage.
 That's a terrible time to enter into any financial transaction.
 Customers move down the totem pole.
 You wind up building what investors want instead of what customers want.
 Raising money is incredibly distracting.
 Seeking funding is difficult and draining.
 It takes months of pitch meetings, legal maneuvering, contracts, etc. That's an enormous distraction when you should really be focused on building something great.